Alfred von Martin: Weimar Republic and Third Reich

 After the war, he was appointed associate professor at the University of Frankfurt am Main.
-He taught history at the University of Munich from 1924.
+He taught history at the Ludwig-Maximilians-Universität München from 1924.
 In 1931, he moved to the University of Göttingen as an honorary professor and became director of the newly established "Sociological Seminar".

-In 1932, due to political circumstances, he took a permanent leave of absence from the university (for which he had received no compensation as an honorary professor), retired to Munich, and went into the so-called inner emigration to become an independent scholar.
+In 1932, due to political circumstances, he took a permanent leave of absence from the university (for which he had received no compensation as an honorary professor), retired to the Ludwig-Maximilians-Universität München, and went into the so-called inner emigration to become an independent scholar.
 In his own words, he was not prepared to "continue lecturing after the abolition of the freedom to teach, especially since the teaching job was one without material compensation.
 Had it been otherwise, I would never have lectured against my convictions, but I might have sought out subjects that were as 'harmless' as possible; however, I had no reason to engage in such evasions".

 He spent the next few years studying the Renaissance and Jacob Burckhardt.
 Even before 1933, his interpretation of Machiavelli characterized the "faith of the leader" as decadent, with a clear contemporary reference:"Machiavelli himself does not believe in the appointed (but not only 'appointed' by him) savior ...
 He warms himself (like Hitler again) to the type of the adventurous, daring lansquenet ...
 This doctor's diagnosis is not wrong, but his etiology is one-eyed.
 No longer in possession of a sound conception of what health means, he prescribes the fascist poison as a cure for the sick age: pure political actionism - outside of a genuine order of values".His book Nietzsche und Burckhardt (Munich 1941) was a clear statement against the Nazi regime, leading to violent attacks against him in the Nazi press.
 The first edition of his book Religion in the Life and Thought of Jacob Burckhardt (Munich 1942) was confiscated by the Gestapo, and he may have escaped arrest only by chance.
 He communicated with members of the White Rose resistance group, and Hans Scholl visited him several times in the spring of 1942.